 Solution: There are key differences between packing for local and long-distance moves.
 Moving companies want to ensure the safety of your items from point A to point B. However, when traveling hundreds of miles, the risk is greater that things will be damaged.

 If it’s within your budget, professional packing is your best option.
 Experienced moving companies use specialized moving and packing materials for long-distance moves specifically.
 Packing for a local move is much simple as the distances between locations are much shorter.
 When moving long-distance there are a variety of extra precautions taken:

 - Double wrapped furniture in shrink wrap and new/sterilized moving blankets.

 - Double-layered, corrugated boxes for maximum protection.

-Organization is key here.
+The organization is key here.
 Moving companies will generally label and barcode all boxes associated with your move.
-It doesn’t hurt to employ a color coding system and label each box based on room.
+It doesn’t hurt to employ a color-coding system and label each box based on the room.
 If you are packing yourself, we recommend writing your full name on each box.

 2. What’s Actually Moving

 Quotes for long-distance moves are based solely on inventory and distance traveled.
 This is different from local moves, which, depending on the company could be priced hourly.
 It’s a great idea to compile a home inventory list before your move.
 This is a chance to decide what is being moved, donated, or sold.